joaohenggeler/web-cache-exporter/README.md

 ## Building

-This application is compiled using the **[Build.bat](Build.bat)** batch file.
+This application is written in C-style C++03 and is compiled using the **[Build.bat](Build.bat)** batch file.
 See the comments at the top of this file to learn how to use and set each basic build parameter.
 This file is executed using the following syntax: `Build.bat [Optional Compiler Arguments]`.
 For example:

 ```
 Build.bat